 III.
 Flexible Work Schedules and/or Teleworking

 New parents often take advantage of flexible work schedules or teleworking as a way to balance work and family obligations.
 Some parents also choose to work reduced schedules for a time period after returning to work.
 The details relating to reduced work schedules and teleworking should be worked out with your supervisor.

 - Who can telework?

 - Teleworking can be open to anyone.
-You and your supervisor must demonstrate that there are duties that can be performed from home.
+You and your supervisor must demonstrate that it is advantageous to UGA for duties to be worked from home.

 - What paperwork is required?

 - You must complete the UGA Telecommuting Agreement form.
 Remember that Mollie Armour must be listed as an optional 2nd approver in the form, and your Department Head should be the primary approver.

 Birth or adoption of a child is considered a qualifying life event, meaning that you are able to change your benefits.
 If you wish to request a change in coverage due to a life event (marriage, birth of a child, etc.), you must do so within 30 days of the date of the event by using the OneUSG Connect - Benefits website.

 V. Dependent Care Spending Account